Kousikdutta1/Seoul-Bike-Sharing-Demand-Prediction/README.md

    * Step 4 : Next, we implemented shap techniques to understand the working of our optimum model.

-   * The most important features which had a major impact on the model predictions were : hour, Temperature, Humidity, Rainfall.
-Demand for bikes got higher when the temperature and hour values were more.
+   * The most important features which had a major impact on the model predictions were : Hour, Temperature, Humidity, Rainfall.

 # Result :
 ![jhedb](https://user-images.githubusercontent.com/106880838/189750939-c9783f13-3ba8-4777-8b48-9557e57ab6ff.PNG)

 # Conclusion :

-As we can interpret from above, XG Boost has the lowest RMSE, MSE, MAE among all and with a R2 score of 0.89 which is highest among all, so we can consider XG Boost model as the best model. final selection of model totally depends on business point of view, if it is absolutely necessary to have a model with the best accuracy, then XG boost will be the best choice.
+As we can interpret from above, XG Boost has the lowest RMSE, MSE, MAE among all and with a R2 score of 0.89 on test data which is highest among all, so we can consider XG Boost model as the best model.
+Though, final selection of model totally depends on business point  of view, if it is absolutely necessary to have a model with the best accuracy, then XG boost will be the best choice.
 We also know that higher the complexity the lower is the model explainability. if the predictions must be explained to stakeholers, then XG Boost is not an ideal choice.
 Hence In this case decision tree can be used, since they are easier to explain.
 By choosing a simpler model we will be compromising with the models accuracy.